lumikeiju/lumikeiju.github.io/README.md

 ## Contributing

-This Wiki does not accept external contributions.
+This repository does not accept external contributions.